AndreeaLupu2000/check24-comparison-challenge/README.md

    - Real-time feedback on input errors
    - Address format validation using Google Maps API
       - Differentiating between non-existing addresses and wrong combination for the input
-   - Input sanitization to prevent XSS attacks for Login and Sign up using `bycrypt`
+   - Password encryption for Login and Sign up using `bycrypt`

-3. Session state to remember the user's last search
+3. Session Persistence

+   - Is a plus feature for users that have an account
+   - Stores the searched address of each user in a database
    - Persistent storage of user's last search parameters
    - Automatic restoration of search results on page reload
    - Caching of recent searches for quick access

-   - Option to save favorite searches
-   - Cross-device synchronization of search history for logged-in users
+## Deployment

+- The backend and frontend are deployed separately.
+- Render has been used, the free tier.
+- Sometime it takes a moment to start the server.

-## User Story
+## User Story Map

 - The user opens the app
 - If it has an account, it logs in into the app with his email and password